fabiancz/Nette-RestRoute/README.md

 	array('json') // allowed formats
 );
 ```
+You can specify NULL as first parameter in project without modules.

 First parameter is a name of the module where the route will sends an Request.
 URL prefix will be generated.
 See examples.
 ####Examples: